Installing Your Glove Box

 Starting the Glove Box

-Once the glove box is completely sealed, simply plug into a wall socket, and turn on via the power switch on the back of the glove box.
+Once the glove box is completely sealed, simply plug into a wall socket, and turn on via the power switch on the back of the system.

 The initial display is the Main Chamber Glove Box display page.
-This displays the oxygen and moisture levels and internal pressure within the main chamber of the glove box.
+This displays the oxygen and moisture levels and internal pressure within the main chamber.

 The first thing you need to do is set the time and date in the "Menu" section.
 This enables the glove box to accurately track the O2 and H2O levels, temperature, and pressure.
 This can be useful for identifying problems within the glove box.